corey-a-rizziwise/Pictures/README.md

-# Pictures
+# TraverseTechnologies

-Test project to upload and store pictures to AWS
+Literally the same project except we keep breaking it, getting runtime errors, and damn SIGABRIT